DrPeteAWag/MathEcon2022/_posts/2021-10-02-strategic_games.md

 $$16.1, 17.1, 20.1, 27.2^*, 31.2^{*}, 33.1^{*}, 34.2^{*}, 37.1,38.1,38.2,42.1^{*}$$

-which are take from publicly-available chapters of the book "Introduction to Game Theory" by Martin Osborne). [(Download)](https://www.economics.utoronto.ca/osborne/igt/nash.pdf)
+These problems are taken from publicly-available chapters of the book "Introduction to Game Theory" by Martin Osborne). [(Download)](https://www.economics.utoronto.ca/osborne/igt/nash.pdf)

 <!-- $$42.2^{*},\left(44.1^{*}\right), 47.1,47.2,48.1^{*},\left(49.1^{*}\right)$$ -->